xakepbean/core-setup/Documentation/BuildConfigs.md

 - Packages
     - zip's
         - libraries for each build flavor
-        - Source which when extracted can reproduce all the build flavors with a simple build command with parameter for build flavors.
+        - Source which when extracted can reproduce all the build combo's with a simple build command with parameter for build combo.
         - Pdb's matching the build for each build flavor.
     - Msi installers for each architecture
     - NuGet
-        - NetCore.App packages containing results of the Portable build.
+        - NetCore.App packages containing results of the build that runs on all OS's.

 __Linux__